 Research Project Summary:

-You should have or expect to achieve at least a 2:1 Honours degree, or international equivalent, in business administration, economics, sustainability and logistics and transportation, geology and have obtained, or be currently working towards, a Master’s degree at Merit level or international equivalent Experience in business administration, economics, value chain modelling, life cycle assessment, circular economy, transportation systems is desirable.
+You should have at least a 2:1 Honours degree, or international equivalent, in history, history of art & visual culture or a programme in which these disciplines were a major component; and have obtained, or be currently working towards, a Master’s degree at Merit level or international equivalent, providing research preparation in themes directly relevant to this project.

 How to apply: